-Disease prevention is one of the most successful and cost-effective public healthcare interventions available, says Vivienne Hough, Commercial Affairs Manager for the Irish Pharmaceutical Healthcare Association (IHPA).
+Disease prevention is one of the most successful and cost-effective public healthcare interventions available, says IHPA Commercial Affairs Manager, Vivienne Hough.

-But, she says, even though vaccines save up to three million lives a year and prevent another three quarters of a million people from developing disabilities as a consequence of infectious diseases, “they are often taken for granted” and people don’t recognise the full societal benefits that they provide.
+Vaccines save up to three million lives a year and prevent three quarters of a million people from developing disabilities as a consequence of infectious diseases.
+However, “they are often taken for granted” and people don’t recognise the full societal benefits that they provide.

 How vaccines can benefit society

-The World Health Organization (WHO) has stated that vaccines provide broad ranging societal and economic gains more easily than any other medical intervention.
+The World Health Organization (WHO) stated that vaccines provide broad socio-economic gains more easily than any other medical intervention.

-This is because a healthy population across all stages of life, regardless of a persons’ age, gender or social status, helps to increase key societal and economic contributions.
+This is because a healthy population, regardless of age, gender or social status, helps to increase key socio-economic contributions.

 For example, childhood immunisation has been linked to better educational performance and higher earnings later in life.

-Parents – and subsequently employers – also benefit from childhood immunisation programmes as there is less likelihood of an employee being absent from work to look after a sick child.
+Parents and employers benefit from childhood immunisation as there is less risk of employee absences due to sick children.
 In essence, healthy populations are productive and better able to contribute to economic development and remain active members of society.”

 Why the benefits of vaccines outweigh the costs